 Tracking your fitness and workout progress is always one of the most fundamental parts of success.
 Without monitoring yourself, it’s impossible to know if you’re doing enough of the right thing, too much of the wrong thing, or making mistakes in general.
 Without it, you might cause yourself some issues in the long run.
 It needs to be a habit you get into.

 Keeping on the idea of actually seeing your muscle growth throughout your training, you can measure this directly too.
-Much like weight loss watches the scales to see the pounds come off, muscle gain can be tracked super accurately.
+Much like weight loss watches the scales to see the pounds come off; muscle gain can be tracked super accurately.

 If you measure the size of a muscle, say the circumference of your bicep, you can measure it again weeks later to see how much extra size you’ve gained.
 You can pretty much guarantee this is muscle growth if your diet is consistent, which is a great way to keep your spirits up.

-Waistline/Bodyfat if Dieting and Lifting
+Waistline/Bodyfat If Dieting & Lifting

-Like the measurements that can be used to monitor your muscle growth, your waistline can be measured and your progress tracked here too.
+Like the measurements that can be used to monitor your muscle growth, your waistline can be measured, and progress tracked here too.
 If you are training well and including strength exercises or H.I.I.T., then this could be the best thing for you.
-Your fat loss will be pretty huge as will your muscle growth depending on how you choose to train, but muscle around your hips will not grow to a tremendous amount.
+Your fat loss will be pretty huge, as will your muscle growth depending on how you choose to train, but muscle around your hips will not grow to a tremendous amount.
 Fat loss, however, will still cause it to shrink, meaning that you have a much more accurate way to be able to tell if you are losing fat at a reasonable rate.